mcatillo/qcdsnake/README.md

 QCD-Snake Game
 ==============

 This is a revised version of the famous snake game, but with the pedagogical puropose on learning something about hadron particles and High Energy Physics in the early stage of the Universe.
-It has been developed by Marco Catillo (myself) <mdotcat@gmail.com> specifically for the "Night of Physics" of June 17th 2022, at ETH University of Zurich, in Switzerland, in the attempt to explain quarks, gluons and hadrons to kids and families.
-This game is written in python with pygame.
+It has been developed by Marco Catillo (myself) <mdotcat@gmail.com> specifically for the *Night of Physics* of June 17th 2022, at ETH University of Zurich, in Switzerland, in the attempt to explain quarks, gluons and hadrons to kids and families.
+This game is written in python with pygame <https://www.pygame.org/>.

 ![Game Example](resources/game.gif)